Keeping Your Child Safe in the Car

 "This child restraint system conforms to all applicable U.S. Federal Motor Vehicle Safety Standards."

-By Washington state law, all children up to 4 foot, 9 inches, or younger than 8 years old are required to use a car or booster seat.
-All children aged 13 years and younger must ride in the back seat unless riding in a vehicle without a back seat.
+By Washington state law, all children up to 4 foot, 9 inches or younger than 8 years old are required to use a car or booster seat.
+All children under the age of 13 must ride in the back seat unless riding in a vehicle without a back seat.

 It is time for a booster seat when your child's shoulders are above the top set of strap slots on the car seat and he or she weighs at least 40 pounds.

 Using a safety belt with a booster seat is required by law, and is much safer than a safety belt alone at this age because 40-pound children are not big enough to fit adult lap and shoulder belts.
-Doctors and safety experts recommend that children ride in booster seats until the lap and shoulder belt fit right, usually when they are at least 4 foot, 9 inches, or aged 8 years or older.
-Safety belts that ride up on the tummy can hurt your child in a crash.
+Doctors and safety experts recommend that children ride in booster seats until the lap and shoulder belt fit right, usually when they are at least 4 foot, 9 inches, and between 8 and 12 years old.

 There are three different types of booster seats: